Early Years (1957-1979)

 His last major project was Secret of Mana (1993), which would become one of the most influential action RPG's.
 Its innovative ring menu system in particular stood out and still remains unique.
 The game also pushed the SNES, with relatively detailed sprites, and sophisticated use of pseudo-3D, Mode 7 sprite-scaling.

-He was not from again until the Apple II Reunion party in August 1998, when he was interviewed by John Romero, another long-time fan of his work.
+He was not heard from again until the Apple II Reunion party in August 1998, when he was interviewed by John Romero, another long-time fan of his work.
 He once again was not heard from again after that, but remains great friends with Hironobu Sakaguchi.